 In 2005, when podcasting was in its infancy, Meagan took a leap and joined rabble.ca. rabble.ca is regularly at the forefront of innovations in online reporting.
 At that time, rabble.ca had just launched Canada’s first curated podcast network.
 Meagan began as a volunteer producer but quickly became executive producer for the rabble podcast network, while continuing to work as a freelance journalist.
 Her audio work has been featured by public broadcasters around the world including BBC, CBC, NPR, and RTE.

-MAP Communications Consulting teaches, produces and writes for organizations across Canada.
-Clients include the Canadian Union of Public Employees (CUPE), Change For Children, Parkland Institute, Government of Canada, Government of Nunavut, Yukon Women in Trades and Technology, Wildlife Management Advisory Council (North Slope), Toronto food writer Marion Kane, Council of Yukon First Nations and First Nation Governments across Canada
+Meagan founded MAP Communications Consulting in 2007, after working as Senior Communications Officer for Aboriginal Affairs and Northern Development Canada Yukon Region.
+MAP’s goal was to produce quality audio and video content, writing services, communications strategy development, and project management for a wide range of clients across Canada and the North including: Canadian Union of Public Employees (CUPE), Change For Children, Parkland Institute, Government of Canada, Government of Nunavut, Yukon Women in Trades and Technology, Wildlife Management Advisory Council (North Slope), and Alberta Health Services.

 Meagan’s work with rabble.ca continues alongside her work with MAP.
 In 2013, Meagan accepted the position of editor-in-chief for the site.